The 40-year-old playing 'unreal' sixth World Cup

 The centre-back and caps centurion has played for 10 clubs in a career spanning 23 years.

-"I enjoy what I do and setting records, and to get a chance to play in my sixth World Cup feels unreal," Ebi tells BBC Sport Africa.
+"I enjoy what I do and setting records, and to get a chance to play in my sixth World Cup feels unreal," Ebi told BBC Sport Africa.

 "All my hard work and dedication is paying off and it feels good."